 How is the GRE scored?

 The GRE is scored on a scale of 130-170, in one-point increments, for the Verbal and Quantitative Reasoning sections.
 The Analytical Writing section is scored on a scale of 0-6, in half-point increments.
-The scores are based on the number of questions you answered correctly, taking into account the difficulty of the questions.
+The scores are based on the number of questions you answered correctly, taking into account the difficulty of the questions due to the adaptive nature of the test.
 Your total score combines the Verbal and Quantitative sections (260-340 range) plus the separate AWA score.
+Scores are valid for 5 years from your test date.
+Most competitive programs look for combined scores of 320+ for admission to top-tier universities.